Izzywa/Database/README.md

 - By default, the graph displays statistics of the past 12 months.
 - The graph could be manipulated to display statistics up to the past 10 years.

+The bottom bar chart displays the statistics of compliance of antibiotics

+### Patients Statistics page
+The map, by default, shows the number of patients by resident country.
+- This could be changed to show the number of patients by birth country.

+The scatter plot displays the number of patients by age.

 </details>